roskarezm-code/kitbot-6b6t/README.md

+if something wrong please contact me at discord, pollaram

 You asked **"is all done?"** — here's a straight, item-by-item audit of what I delivered in the last reply versus your original spec.

 ## ✅ What IS done (runnable test build)